SimonStapletonCotton/businessdailydeals/RECURRING_IMAGE_ISSUE_ANALYSIS.md

-# RECURRING IMAGE ISSUE: ROOT CAUSE ANALYSIS
+# RECURRING IMAGE ISSUE: RESOLVED - ROOT CAUSE ANALYSIS

+## SOLUTION SUCCESSFUL ✅
+**USER CONFIRMED: "I can now see the images and a blue border around them"**

 ## THE ACTUAL PROBLEM
 After 6 consecutive failures, the issue is **NOT** frontend rendering, React, CSS, or HTML.